fortran-lang/webpage/source/learn/intrinsics/_pages/BGE.md

-  A BOZ constant (Binary, Octal, Hexadecimal) does not have a _kind_ or _type_ of its own, so be aware it is subject to truncation when transferred to the _kind_ and _type_ of the other argument.
+  A BOZ constant (Binary, Octal, Hexadecimal) does not have a _kind_ or _type_ of its own, so be aware it is subject to truncation when transferred to an _integer_ type.
+The most bits the constant may contain is limited by the most bits representable by any _integer_ kind supported by the compilation.

-  Positions of bits in the sequence are numbered from right to left, with the position of the rightmost bit being zero.
-The bits are evaluated in this order, not necessarily from MSB to LSB (most significant bit to least significant bit).

 #### Bit Sequence Comparison

-  When bit sequences of unequal length are compared, the shorter sequence is padded with zero bits on the left to the same length as the longer sequence.
+  When bit sequences of unequal length are compared, the shorter sequence is padded with zero bits on the left to the same length as the longer sequence (up to the largest number of bits any available _integer_ kind supports).

   Bit sequences are compared from left to right, one bit at a time, until unequal bits are found or until all bits have been compared and found to be equal.

+  The bits are always evaluated in this order, not necessarily from MSB to LSB (most significant bit to least significant bit).

   If unequal bits are found the sequence with zero in the unequal position is considered to be less than the sequence with one in the